You might be surprised to find out the answer is ‘yes.’ Murdoch’s enabling pathways make it simple.

 No matter your circumstances, if your child wants to go to uni, we have a way to get them there.
 Keep reading to learn how to get into uni without an ATAR.

-Teens who are graduating from Year 12 in 2022 can apply to study at Murdoch in 2023 using their Year 11 ATAR subject results or their Year 12 ATAR results, or even through a recognised pathway (like a Cert IV or an enabling program).
+Teens who are graduating from Year 12 in 2023 can apply to study at Murdoch in 2024 using their Year 11 ATAR subject results or their Year 12 mid-year ATAR subject results, or even through a recognised pathway (like a Certificate IV or an enabling program).